CarlvinceTan/.dbc-to-.xlsx-Mapping-and-File-Conversion-Tool/README.md

 ## Features
 - Auto-renaming
-- Automatic cell-width adjustment
+- Automatic cell-width adjustment and formatting
-- Handles dependencies
+- Dependecies are pre-included

 ## How to Use
 Go to .dbcConverter.py file, then add the Python interpreter path `./venv/bin/python`.